 Who is eligible to apply to a certificate program?

-Eligible non-degree students must have earned at least a bachelor’s degree from an accredited college or university and have a strong record of academic performance.
-A certificate program may have additional eligibility requirements for non-degree and degree students.
+Applicants not currently enrolled in a Johns Hopkins degree program must have earned at least a bachelor’s degree from an accredited college or university and have a strong academic record.

 Can certificates be earned part-time?